tqbl/dcase2020_task5/README.rst

 The various options can also be specified in a configuration file.
 Using the ``--config_file`` (or ``-f``) command-line option, the path of the configuration file can be specified to the program.
 Options that are passed in the command-line override those in the config file.
-See the ``default.conf`` file for an example of a config file.
+See `default.conf`__ for an example of a config file.
 It also includes descriptions of each option.
 Note that this file is generally not intended to be modified, with the exception being the paths.

 In the following subsections, the various commands are described.
 Using this program, the user is able to extract feature vectors, train the network, compute predictions, and evaluate the predictions.

+__ default.conf

 Feature Extraction
 ^^^^^^^^^^^^^^^^^^